A Very Brady Sequel: Cast

-The film featured cameo appearances from RuPaul (reprising his role as Mrs. Cummings from the first film), Zsa Zsa Gabor (in her last screen role), Rosie O'Donnell, Barbara Eden (reprising her role as Jeannie from I Dream of Jeannie), David Spade, and Richard Belzer.
+The film featured cameo appearances from RuPaul (reprising his role as Mrs. Cummings, Jan's guidance counselor from the first film), Zsa Zsa Gabor (in her last screen role), and Rosie O'Donnell (as members of Carol's Women's club), Barbara Eden (reprising her role as Jeannie from I Dream of Jeannie), David Spade (as Carol's hairstylist), and Richard Belzer (reprising his role as John Munch, the police detective whom Mike asks to investigate Roy/Trevor).
+An uncredited extra portrays the real Roy (the Professor, from Gilligan's Island) in the opening scene.

+Production

+In May 1995, Sherwood Schwartz announced a sequel to The Brady Bunch Movie was in development.
+Bonnie and Terry Turner were unable to return to write the sequel due to commitments at The Carsey-Werner Company Director Betty Thomas was also unable to return as she was committed to The Late Shift and Arlene Sanford taking the role.

 Release

 Box office

 A Very Brady Sequel was released in theaters on August 23, 1996.
 The film grossed $7.1 million on its opening weekend, debuting on 2,147 screens.
 While some critics preferred this sequel to its predecessor the film performed half as well at the box office, whereas its predecessor grossed $46 million domestically.
 Gross sales are estimated at $21.4 million.

 Home media

 A Very Brady Sequel was released by Paramount Home Video on VHS on February 11, 1997.
-It was released on DVD on June 10, 2003 and on April 25, 2017.
+It was released on DVD on June 10, 2003, and on April 25, 2017.
 The film has also been released digitally on Google Play.